What Happens to Your Body After Birth

 Support System

-Hiring a postpartum doula is also a fantastic option.
-Postpartum Ayurvedic Doulas (AyurDoulas) are doulas that have specialized training utilizing the wisdom in this guide.
-Their duties include daily home consulting, postpartum abhyanga massage, infant massage, cooking delicious healing foods and herbal preparations.
+Their in-home duties can include daily home consulting, postpartum abhyanga massage, infant massage, cooking delicious healing foods and herbal preparations.
 They are limited in number, but some are willing to travel.
-Regular postpartum doulas are easier to find, and offer a more general form of support, including breastfeeding advice, running errands, babysitting and cooking.

 Warm Everything!